We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Budget-friendly Destinations in Europe

-Another important consideration when trying to travel around Europe on a budget is to consider which countries and cities are the most affordable.
+Another important consideration when traveling around Europe on a budget is to consider which countries and cities are the most affordable.

 Here are a few popular destinations that offer great value for travelers on a budget: